Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 for $N$ debris fragments and $\Lambda = \sum_i^N\lambda_i$.

 As we use a density field for the satellites, we need a statistical approximation for $v_{\rm{rel}}$.
-If all orbits are approximately circular and in the same shell, then the average relative velocity is $v_{\rm{rel}}=\frac{4}{\pi} v_{\rm{c}}$, where $v_{\rm{c}}$ is the local circular orbital speed.
-Because the fragments can have non-trivial eccentricities, we modify the the relative speed to be
+If all orbits are approximately circular and in the same shell, then the average relative velocity is $v_{\rm{rel}}=\frac{4}{\pi} v_{\rm{c}}$, where $v_{\rm{c}}$ is the local circular orbital speed\footnote{The value 4/$\pi$ assumes that the relative velocities are isotropically distributed.
+If we instead assume that the orbits are all isotropically distributed, then the averaging is slightly different, and a value of 4/3 should be used.
+Because these values are close, we maintain the 4/$\pi$ value.}.
+Because the fragments can have non-trivial eccentricities, we modify the relative speed to be

-for azimuthal and radial velocity components $v_\theta$ and $v_r$, respectively.
+for azimuthal and radial velocity components $v_\theta$ and $v_r$, respectively, of the individual debris fragment.
 At low eccentricities, Equation \ref{eq:relvel} is the same as that for circular orbits.
 In tests, the relation gives values that are within about 10\% of those determined from Monte Carlo averaging, even for high eccentricity.